butterfill/docpad-deck.js-slides-skeleton/README.md

 What It Does
 ============

-This is a collection of files for creating slideshow presentations using html.
+This is a collection of files for creating slideshow presentations in html.

 Status
 ======